Symphony No. 3 (Nielsen): Composition

-First movement, Allegro espansivo
+I. Allegro espansivo

 The character designation of the first movement (Allegro espansivo) serves as the symphony's subtitle, but it is not clear what Nielsen meant by 'espansiva'.
 Composer Robert Simpson wrote that it suggests the "outward growth of the mind's scope".
 Nielsen himself wrote of the first movement that it 'begins with some strong unisono jerks which gradually take on rhythmic form until the following subject, as if under great pressure, breaks out'.
 (Danish: "begynder med nogle stærke unisone Ryk som efterhaanden antager rytmisk Form indtil følgende Tema, ligesom ved et voldsomt pres, springer frem").
 He worked on this first movement until 13 April 1910.

-Finale, Allegro expanso
+IV.
+Allegro expanso

 The theme of the fourth movement of Carl Nielsen's Symphony No. 3 is not directly based on a known folk song, although it does possess a strong, energetic, and almost "folk-like" character that reflects a celebration of life and work, which is considered the movement's overall theme; it's more about capturing a feeling of Danish folk spirit rather than directly quoting a specific folk melody.